How To Check If Something Was Written with AI (ChatGPT)

 The next way to tell if an AI has generated a piece of content is to look at the technical aspects of the writing.
 This isn't as concrete & may seem obvious, but if you're having trouble with the previous tools or just want to break down further writing you've come across, you should look deep at the content.
 Here are a few things to look for:

 1. Watch out for Transitional Words.
 ChatGPT loves to use transitional words.
-Every few lines it'll insert another one.
-Things like Furthermore, Additionally, Moreover, Consequently, and Hence are frequently written but don't always appear in human writing.
+Every few lines, it'll insert another one.
+Words like ‘Furthermore,’ ‘Additionally,’ ‘Moreover,’ ‘Consequently,’ and ‘Hence’ are frequently written but don't always appear in human writing.
 We don't really "transition" our writing unless it's something more formal or professional.

-If you've tested content using one of the detection tools and if the content is creative & unique, I'd say it's in the clear.
+If you've tested creative and unique content using one of the detection tools, I'd say it's in the clear.
 You need to look further into the technical content that comes off as confidently fishy.

 3. Repetition of words and phrases: Another way to spot AI-generated content is by looking for repetition of words and phrases.
 This is the result of the AI trying to fill up space with relevant keywords (aka – it doesn't really know what it's talking about).